 The Sigma 120-300 OS is nearly distortion free at 120mm.
 Increasing the focal length imparts an increasing amount of pincushion distortion (normal for a zoom lens) that becomes strongest - but not strong - at 300mm.
 The Canon 70-200 IS II Lens nearly mirrors the Sigma's performance.
 As expected from a prime, the Canon 300 f/2.8 IS II Lens is nearly distortion-free.

 As reviewed above, the 120-300 OS can deliver a strong background blur and the quality of that blur (termed "bokeh") appears to be good.
 With 9 aperture blades, this lens will create 18 point stars from OOF (Out of Focus) specular highlights when stopped down.

 It doesn't matter how well a lens performs optically if the shot is out of focus.
 The Sigma 120-300mm f/2.8 EX DG OS HSM Lens features Sigma's best-available-at-review-time HSM-driven AF system.
-The lens focuses reasonably fast and quietly, with only some clicking-type sounds of focusing system movement inside the lens.
+The lens focuses with acceptable speed and quietly, with only some clicking-type sounds of focusing system movement inside the lens.